 During winter, Britain’s countryside is transformed into a wonderland of frozen lakes, frosted mountains and snowy forests.
 Wrap up warm and it can be one of the most rewarding times of the year to be out on the trail.

-From the Norfolk coast to the Scottish Highlands, our guide explores some of the UK’s best winter landscapes with our pick of the best winter walks and hikes, including maps and route descriptions.
+From the Norfolk coast to the Scottish Highlands, our guide explores the UK’s most spectacular winter landscapes with our pick of the best winter walks and hikes, including maps and route descriptions.

 Loch Morlich, Highland